Terms of Service

 16.2 Scheduled Maintenance

 We will provide at least 24 hours' notice of scheduled maintenance that may affect Platform availability.
-Where practicable, maintenance will be scheduled outside of Australian Eastern Standard Time business hours (9:00 AM to 5:00 PM AEST).
+Where practicable, maintenance will be scheduled outside of Australian Eastern Standard Time business hours (9:00 am to 5:00 pm AEST).

 16.3 Force Majeure

 Neither party is liable for any failure or delay in performing its obligations under these Terms to the extent that such failure or delay is caused by circumstances beyond its reasonable control, including natural disasters, acts of government, internet or telecommunications failures, infrastructure provider outages, cyberattacks, or pandemics.
+A party may not rely on this clause to the extent the failure or delay was caused or contributed to by its own negligence or breach of these Terms, including a cyberattack that exploited a security defect within that party's reasonable control.

 16.4 Graceful Degradation